swift-server/swift-aws-lambda-runtime/readme.md

 ### Closures

 In addition to protocol based Lambda, the library provides support for Closure based ones, as demonstrated in the overview section above.
-Closure based Lambda are based on the `LambdaHandler` protocol which mean they are safer but slower.
+Closure based Lambda are based on the `LambdaHandler` protocol which mean they are safer.
 For most use cases, Closure based Lambda is a great fit and users are encouraged to use them.

 The library includes implementations for `Codable` and String based Lambda.
 Since AWS Lambda is primarily JSON based, this covers the most common use cases.